FREQUENTLY ASKED QUESTION

 Q. Do you offer half-day or one-day classes or market tours in Paris or Provence?

-Unfortunately, Patricia’s her busy schedule does not allow time for her to do half-day or one-day classes or market tours in Paris or Provence.
+Unfortunately, Patricia’s busy schedule does not allow time for her to do half-day or one-day classes or market tours in Paris or Provence.

 Patricia's classes in Paris are daytime classes that run from Monday to Friday, classic classes in Provence run from Sunday dinner to Friday after lunch, and the Truffle class runs from Monday dinner to Friday to after lunch.